Rachael Boast's Versus Versus anthology launch events

 With Rachael Boast, Karthika Naïr, Chisom Okafor and Daniel Sluman, and filmed contributions from 12 other poets from the anthology

-Do join Bloodaxe for this online launch for Rachael Boast's international anthology Versus Versus: 100 poems by Deaf, Disabled & Neurodivergent Poets, published on Thursday 22 May.
-Rachael will be joined by the three poets who helped on the book as its Advocacy and Advisory Panel, Karthika Naïr (India/France), Chisom Okafor (Nigeria) and Daniel Sluman (UK), who also have poems included in the anthology.
+The online launch for Rachael Boast's international anthology Versus Versus: 100 poems by Deaf, Disabled & Neurodivergent Poets took place on publication day, 22 May 2025.
+Rachael was joined by the three poets who helped on the book as its Advocacy and Advisory Panel, Karthika Naïr (India/France), Chisom Okafor (Nigeria) and Daniel Sluman (UK), who discussed the anthology with Rachael and also read their poems from the anthology (Karthika read a poem by the late GN Saibaba instead of her own poem).

-The event will also include film clips of twelve other poets reading their poems from Versus Versus: Han Mac Tu (Vietnam), Kathryn Gray (Wales), Andy Jackson (Australia), Kate Davis (England), Riyad al-Saleh al Hussein (Syria), Khairani Barokka (Indonesia/UK), Naomi Ortiz (Mexico), Levent Beskardes (Turkey/LSF), Jack Mapanje (Malawi/UK), Jamie Hale (UK), Lateef McLeod (USA) and Nuala Watt (Scotland).
+The event also included film clips of twelve other poets or their translators* reading their poems from Versus Versus: Han Mac Tu * (Vietnam), Kathryn Gray (Wales), Andy Jackson (Australia), Kate Davis (England), Riyad al-Saleh al Hussein * (Syria), Khairani Barokka (Indonesia/UK), Naomi Ortiz (Mexico), Levent Beskardes (Turkey/LSF), Jack Mapanje (Malawi/UK), Jamie Hale (UK), Lateef McLeod (USA) and Nuala Watt (Scotland), with a bonus film from Karl Knights (UK), who read his poem 'A Field Guide to Stares'.

-This free Bloodaxe launch event will be streamed on YouTube Live and will be available below or here: https://youtube.com/live/07usVjBxJo8.
-Available to watch live or later via YouTube.
+This free Bloodaxe launch event was streamed on YouTube Live and is now available on YouTube below or here: https://youtube.com/live/07usVjBxJo8.

 Rachael Boast is a British writer, editor and disability advocate, navigating Ichthyosis and related conditions.
 She has published four collections of poetry with Picador, Sidereal (2011), Pilgrim's Flower (2013), Void Studies (2016) and Hotel Raphael (2021).
 Her poems have been anthologised in Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches, 2017), Staying Human (Bloodaxe Books, 2020) and 100 Poems to Save the Earth (Seren, 2021).